 - Add eggs, 1 at a time, mixing well after each addition.

-- Stir in remaining 1 teaspoon vanilla extract; mix until batter is creamy.
+- Stir in the remaining 1 teaspoon vanilla extract; mix until batter is creamy.

 - Pour into a cloth piping bag fitted with a large star tip.